hnarayanan/deep-learning/README.md

 If you're coming in with some knowledge of programming and mathematics, you can skip ahead in this pathway and complete it in a few months of part time study.
-If you're coming in as a complete novice, this material will seem daunting at first.
-But do not be discouraged, [ask for help][discussions].
+If you're coming in as a complete novice, this material will take a lot longer to cover.
+But do not be discouraged, [ask for help][discussions] if you need it.
 Things will begin to get clearer as you systematically work through the material.

 If you'd like to suggest additions to this learning pathway, please open [an issue][gh-issue] or a [pull request][gh-pr] on